What is an SBA Business Plan?

 Does the SBA help write a Business Plan?

-The SBA provides some resources and tools to help you write a plan.
+The SBA’s Business Plan Tool allows users to work through the writing process at their own pace.
 Visit the SBA website for resources like the SBA business plan template.

 If you need additional help, small business development centers are available to help you write a plan.